-Inadequate Needs Analysis.
+Inadequate Needs Analysis

+Without knowing what you need, when you need it, or who will deliver it on time and at the best price, your supply chain might look more like a tangle of fairy lights with a few bulbs missing.
 You may end up purchasing too much, not enough, or the wrong goods and services altogether, at sub-optimal prices and without the benefit of discounts and economies of scale offered by well-negotiated contracts.
 Rogue spending will likely be a major concern; both financial planning and procurement strategy will take a serious hit to accuracy.
 Connecting budgets to actual purchasing behavior will be difficult, and create an incomplete audit trail, exposing you to significant financial risk.
 This could damage both your profitability and your ability to achieve competitive advantage, as well as your reputation with your target audience if the quality and availability of the goods and services you offer are affected.

 Reducing the Risk: Big Data and the ever-growing importance of information technology has transformed the way we look at everything from our own personal shopping habits to the procurement processes of Fortune 500 companies.
 A robust procurement software package will give you the tools you need to collect and analyze transaction data for everything you buy, and allow you to identify usage patterns and other information that make it easier both to develop smarter purchasing strategies and negotiate mutually beneficial contracts with your best suppliers.